October Blog: Dispelling myths about employing people with disabilities

 Brandon just graduated high school, and is finding the right employment path

 The first day on the job is intimidating for everyone.
 Everything is new and lots of information is given to you.
-It was the first day of Brandon's internship at the Barre Country Diner, and was learning all about how the food is prepared, how the cooks let the waitors know when the food is ready, the storage room, where he will clock in, and also where the bathrooms are.
+It was the first day of Brandon's internship at the Barre Country Diner, and was learning all about how the food is prepared, how the cooks will have to inform the waiters/waitresses when the food is ready, where the storage room and bathrooms are located, and where he will clock in each shift.

 With an internship, Brandon will spend 90 days at the Country Diner.
-In this time he will gain work experience, see how well he likes the position, and perhaps have an opportunity to be hired if he is a good fit and he is interested.
+In this time he will gain work experience, assist the waiters/waitresses, and perhaps have an opportunity to be hired if he is a good fit and he is interested.
 Otherwise he can try new internships to find his right fit.

-During his 90 days he will try different jobs out at the diner.
-From keeping the dining area clean by washing menus, busing tables, to making sure the customers are having a great experience.
+During his 90 days, he will try different tasks at the diner such as keeping the dining area clean by washing menus, bussing tables, and ensuring the customers are having a great experience.

-Robin, a manager at the diner, says it is important for everyone to do the small tasks that keep the diner running smoothly, and once Brandon gets the hang of those tasks, he will get to learn the larger tasks.
+Robin, a manager at the diner, says it is important for everyone to do the small tasks that keep the diner running smoothly.
+Once Brandon gets the hang of those tasks, he will get to learn the larger tasks.